 Thoughts on a Career in Digital Health and Informatics… Would I Do It Again?

 I’m frequently approached by medical students, residents, and fellows interested in careers in informatics and digital health.
 I love these conversations.
 It is so fun and rewarding to be part of someone’s journey to discovering their career passion.
 During my most recent conversation, I decided to try to capture it to create a post that might help many many more future students and trainees in the future.
-So, this will read like part blog-post, part-interview, because much of it is an edited conversation transcript.
+So, this will read like part blog-post, part-interview, because much of it is an edited conversation transcript (which means some run-on sentences too!).

 What was my journey to a career in informatics?
 Bob Wachter has always said that he is what happens when a political science major goes to medical school.
 Well… I was an American Studies major and also a bit of a tech nerd growing up.
 I lived on the computer growing up in the 1980s, was the first person I knew to have a modem and have email (Los Angeles Freenet!), played a whole lot of Civilization, took computer programming in high school and learned how to code on a TI-82 calculator and in Basic, and then went to college and became an American Studies major because I loved the blend of the humanities, between political science, sociology, history, and english.